 The licence of the Nag's Head changed hands several times before William Bodenham became a tenant of the blacksmith James Flello during April 1854.
 This proved to be a stable period for the pub because William, a tailor by trade, and his wife Jane remained in charge for some years before handing over to son Frederick.

-The above advertisement appeared in the Tenbury Wells Advertiser during December 1878 and shows that William Bodenham held an annual pigeon shoot at the Nag's Head Inn.
+The above advertisement appeared in the Tenbury Wells Advertiser during December 1878 and shows that Frederick Bodenham held an annual pigeon shoot at the Nag's Head Inn.

-Frederick Bodenham was declared bankrupt later in the year and Thomas Green signed a tenancy agreement on 30th December 1879 and became licensee of the Nag's Head.
+Frederick Bodenham was declared bankrupt later in the year and Thomas Green signed a tenancy agreement on 30th December 1879 to become licensee of the Nag's Head.
 Born in Rock, he also worked as a blacksmith no doubt offering his services to passing traffic on the old turnpike road, along with regular trade within the parish.
 He kept the pub with his wife Susannah who hailed from Hanley William.

 Thomas and Susannah Green were tenants of the building, the copyhold of which was still held by the Flello family.
 A resident of Boxbush Cottage, James Flello died in August 1889 but the Nag's Head remained in the family under the trustee Henry Knowles.
 Following his death, the trustees were nephews Henry and James Flello.
 Thomas Green was a nephew of James Flello and lived with the family after moving from Bliss Gate to train as a blacksmith.